Invertible Extractors and Wiretap Protocols: Randomness Extractors and Constructions

 \begin{defn} For a prime power $q$, the family of $q$-ary $k$-dimensional \emph{affine sources} of length $n$ is the set of distributions on $\F_q^n$, each uniformly distributed on an affine translation of some $k$-dimensional sub-space of $\F_q^n$. \end{defn}

 Affine sources are natural generalizations of symbol-fixing sources when the alphabet size is a prime power.
 It is easy to see that the $q$-ary min-entropy of a $k$-dimensional affine source is $k$.

-\begin{defn} A function $E\colon \F_2^n \times \F_2^d \to \F_2^m$ is a strong seeded $(k, \eps)$-extractor if for every distribution $\cX$ on $\F_2^n$ with min-entropy at least $k$, random variable $X \sim \cX$ and a \emph{seed} $Y \sim \U_d$, the distribution of $(E(X, Y), Y)$ is $\eps$-close to $\U_{m+d}$.
+\begin{defn} A function $\extf\colon \zo^n \times \zo^r \to \zo^m$ is a strong seeded $(k, \eps)$-extractor if for every distribution $\cX$ on $\zo^n$ with min-entropy at least $k$, random variable $X \sim \cX$ and a \emph{seed} $Z \sim \U_r$, the distribution of $(\extf(X, Z), Z)$ is $\eps$-close to $\U_{m+r}$.
 An extractor is \emph{explicit} if it is polynomial-time computable. \end{defn}

-A strong extractor $E(x, y)$ for a source $\cX$ with error $\eps$ satisfies the property that for all but an $\eps$ fraction of the choices of the seed $y$, the distribution of $E(\cX, y)$ is $\eps$-close to uniform.
+A strong extractor $\extf(x, z)$ for a source $\cX$ with error $\eps^2$ satisfies the property that for all but a $\eps$ fraction of the choices of the seed $z$, the distribution of $\extf(\cX, z)$ is $\eps$-close to uniform.
+This is easily seen by an averaging argument.

 For more restricted sources (in particular, symbol-fixing and affine sources), \emph{seedless} (or \emph{deterministic}) extraction is possible.